basketballforcoaches/basketballforcoaches.github.io/_posts/2025-06-09-Getting Started with Motion Offense.md

 Introduce live defenders to increase challenge and realism.
 Focus on spacing, reading the defense, and maintaining tempo.
 ➡️ *[Insert drill guide – Motion offense with defense]*

+focus is on cutting - 3 dribbles max - full court scrimmage - pass outside the key or inside the 3.
 ---

 ## ⏱️ Step 3: Overlay Timing and Sequences